vitorm04/docs.pt-br/docs/visual-basic/language-reference/directives/const-directive.md

 ---
 # <a name="const-directive"></a>Diretiva #Const

-Defines conditional compiler constants for Visual Basic.
+Define constantes de compilador condicional para Visual Basic.

 ## <a name="syntax"></a>Sintaxe